International Educator of the Year

 In working directly with middle school, high schools and universities, the World Affairs Council of Dallas/Fort Worth has encountered numerous educators devoted to enriching their students’ knowledge of world affairs and expanding international learning opportunities for their students.
 These teachers and administrators demonstrate leadership by going above and beyond their normal responsibilities.

 Just as these teachers feel it is important to help their students develop a better understanding of the world, we at the Council feel it is equally important to recognize the efforts of these dedicated individuals.
-The International Educator of the Year Award will provide to the winner a trip to the 2014 World Affairs Councils of America Conference in Washington DC.
-(Including airfare, conference fees, and hotel), and a year’s membership to the Council.
-The winner’s school library will receive $500 for international publications subscription fees.
+The International Educator of the Year Award will provide to the winner a year’s membership to the Council and a $500 award.

 Who is eligible for this award?

 A local K-12 educator who has demonstrated leadership by going above and beyond their normal responsibilities and has contributed exceptionally to the development of global minds in the classroom.